lsst-dm/prompt_processing/doc/playbook.rst

 On GitHub.com, navigate to the main page of the repository.
 To the right of the list of files, click the latest release.
 At the top of the page, click **## commits to main since this release**.
+(If there's no such link or it doesn't mention ``main``, the release is probably based off a branch; go up to Releases and try older versions until you find one.)
 This is the list of internal changes that will be included in the next release.

 If you are planning to update the Science Pipelines tag, you should also check the `Science Pipelines changelog <https://lsst-dm.github.io/lsst_git_changelog/weekly/>`_.